PhazerTech/yolo-rtsp-security-cam/README.md

 # yolo-rtsp-security-cam
 Python RTSP security camera app with motion detection features that are based on image processing instead of a dedicated sensor.
 Also includes YOLO object detection so you can set it to record only specific things such as people, dogs, other animals or particular objects.
 All that's required is a camera and a PC with a GPU capable of running YOLO.

-I also made another version of this app without YOLO object detection that's lightweight and able to run on a Raspberry Pi 4.
-Check it out here: https://github.com/PhazerTech/rtsp-security-cam

 ## Getting Started

 To get started, first make sure your system has the required software.
 If using a Debian/Ubuntu based distro, you can install the required software with the following: